AI-Commandos/RAGMeUp/README_Group11.md

 After initializing the model, indexing is required to organize the documents into a structure optimized for fast retrieval.
 Without indexing, the system would need to perform a linear search across all documents, which is computationally expensive and impractical for large datasets.
 Note that they are stored in the denoted directory.
 Afterward, the searcher is used on the indexed structure to quickly find and rank documents relevant to a given query.

-4. The file "RAGHelper.py" contains a useful changes, but we have to notify that a lot changes are given since all single apostrophe's are changed to doubles and code that was in one line is put under each other.
+4. The file "RAGHelper.py" contains useful changes, but we have to note that a lot of changes are given since all single apostrophes are changed to doubles and code that was in one line is put under each other.
 This is done in the automatic formatting of vscode.
-These changes do not add value but are indicated by github, be aware of these.
+These changes do not add value but are indicated by Git Hub, be aware of these.
 The meaningful change resides in the 'initialize reranker' function.
 Here the added code is indicated in the comments:

    ```ruby
    def _initialize_reranker(self):